Deviantcoin/Deviant-Miscellaneous/linux/Masternode_setup.md

 ## Prerequisites
 1. The [preparation steps](/common/Preparation-steps-for-MN.md) are fullfilled (this guide inherited the same naming convention).
 2. A Linux VPS is mandatory for this setup.
 Ubuntu 16.04 is the recommended one.
 Successful setups have been reported also on Ubuntu 18.04.
 3. A SSH client for your Operating System.
-In this guide it will be [putty portable for win32](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe).
+In this guide, it will be [putty portable for win32](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe).
 You can use Terminal on MacOS or gnome-terminal on Linux.

 ## Establish connection
 Open your ssh client, then fill it with the parameters of your VPS (ip address and ssh port, default is 22).